sendle/sendle_ruby_exercise/README.md

-# Sendle Ruby Coding Test
+# Sendle Ruby Technical Exercise

 **DO NOT FORK THIS REPOSITORY IN GITHUB, JUST CLONE IT AND FOLLOW THE INSTRUCTIONS FOR SUBMISSION AT THE END OF THE README**

-Hi, thanks for taking the Sendle Ruby coding test.
+Hi, thanks for taking the Sendle Ruby Technical Exercise.

-The purpose of this test is for us to get a sense of your skill level with the Ruby Programming Language and to see how you think and your problem solving approach.
+The purpose of this exercise is for us to get a sense of your skill level with the Ruby Programming Language and to see how you think and your problem solving approach.

 The problem we've chosen is a pricing system, since we have one of those at Sendle.
 We're also trying to mimic what it's like to calculate a price for the delivery of a parcel, since we also do that quite extensively.
 So hopefully it gives you a flavour for some of the problems you might work on at Sendle.

 This exercise consists of one failing top level integration spec.
 If you run `rake spec` you should see it fail.
 Your goal is to get that test to pass.